hertg/twirl-intellij-fix/README.md

 - add a linebreak
 - add the rest of the content (with all previously found imports, injector, params removed) and stripping empty lines at the beginning

+The reason for the linebreaks and the stripped empty lines is to ensure an idempotent result.